freenas/freenas-docs/userguide/plugins.rst

 and limitations of each and to choose the method that best meets their software needs.

-.. note:: due to ABI (application binary interface) changes,
-          %brand% 8.x Plugins cannot be installed on a 9.x system.
+.. note:: Due to ABI (application binary interface) changes, %brand% 8.x Plugins cannot be installed on a 9.x system.

 .. _Installing Plugins: